What is conversational AI?

 There’s a lot to absorb in the process, so we’ve pinpointed eight crucial aspects to concentrate on to make sure your AI assistant is a huge success.

 While artificial intelligence has been around for decades, the way we use it now is undeniably ahead of the curve and shifts and improvements are happening seemingly by the day.
-To help establish the right processes for deployment of conversational AI, navigate any risks, and truly make your mark in customer service automation, here are eight things to focus on:
+To help establish the right processes for deployment of conversational AI, navigate any risks, and truly make your mark in customer service automation, here are the eight things to focus on:

 1. Trust in momentum not magic